 Get Up (slowly)! – Start to lift the item slowly and gradually, keeping the item close and your spine aligned.
 Make your leg, glut, and ab muscles do the work.
 Keep your chin tucked in to help keep your neck in line with your spine.

 Get Moving!
 Let your feet do the walking—and the turning.
 Don’t twist your back or turn at the waist.

 Let it Go!
 Using the above technique in reverse, once the object has reached its destination, carefully set it down (keep that back straight!) and return to life as a person with a waist.

 Know your limits, and take precautions wherever necessary:

 - Take it slow, and take (frequent) breaks

 - Get good sleep, on a firm mattress

-Visit our Health & Wellness page for more helpful safety tips from NARFA.
+Visit our Safety Tips page for more helpful safety information from NARFA.